sgrif/warmup-exercises/_unfinished/ocr-numbers-2/README.md

 Write a program that, given a 3 x 4 grid of pipes, underscores, and spaces, can determine which number is represented, or whether it is garbled.

+There may be several numbers in the input text, one per line.

 ## Source
 Inspired by the [Bank OCR kata](http://codingdojo.org/cgi-bin/wiki.pl?KataBankOCR).